 “The use of e-cigarettes can make a common infection more severe because the body’s immune system is affected,” Kaslow said.
 “While some patients don’t want to admit to vaping, especially THC-related products, we approach the topic with sensitivity and encourage them to be truthful.”

-Vanderbilt pediatric pulmonologists are conducting educational outreach to ED personnel, pediatricians and primary care physicians through the Cumberland Pediatric Foundation and are developing an EVALI outreach program that pediatric residents will take to high schools.
+Vanderbilt pediatric pulmonologists are conducting educational outreach to ED personnel, pediatricians and primary care physicians through the Cumberland Pediatric Foundation.